Zeturic/bpre-move-item/README.md

 #### Armips

 You will need to have [Armips](https://github.com/Kingcom/armips) available in the `PATH`.

+If you already have Armips, but aren't sure whether it's set up properly or not, just try running `armips`.
+If you get usage info, it's set up correctly, and you can skip this section.

-You should already have everything you need to build `armips`; you can install `armips` with:
+Otherwise, you can download, build, and install `armips` with:

 ```shell
 $ cd ~